ZZzzaaKK/clique-cover-lp/README.md

 Install [uv](https://github.com/astral-sh/uv).
 Then add all the dependencies and activate the virtual environment with `source .venv/bin/activate`.

+# Test Cases

 ## Simulator

-Run `python src.wp0_generate_test_cases` to generate test cases of differing distributions.
+Run `python src.wp0_generate_test_cases` to generate test cases of differing distributions, saved to `test_cases/generated`.

+## Curation

+Curated test cases were found at (houseofgraphs.org)[houseofgraphs.org].
+Each .txt file contains the graph structure as well as their invariants.
+Currently, only chromatic number is being extracted from the invariants to compare with the results of ILP and Chalupa.
+Feel free to add more!

 ## ILP